 We have opportunities for people interested in joining our institutions, at different levels of seniority:

-- Bachelor and Master projects, for internships at bachelor or master level,
+- Bachelor and Master projects, for internships at the Bachelor or Master level,

 - PhD projects, for longer projects leading to a PhD in cosmology and/or data science,